Igor Lopatonok

-Igor Lopatonok (born 1968 in the Ukrainian SSR, USSR) is a film producer, holding also US and Russian passports.
+Igor Lopatonok (born 4 January 1968, Marganets, Ukrainian SSR, USSR) is a film producer, holding US and Russian passports.
 He is known for his work in colorization and 3D conversion and as a documentary filmmaker.

+Biography

-He began to study engineering at the Dnipropetrovsk National University at age 16.
+Lopatonok began to study engineering at the Dnipropetrovsk National University at age 16.
 Later he finished at Moscow State Institute of International Relations studies in International Finance and worked for a few years in this area.
 In 2005 he began his career as a producer in the film business, by co-founding the production company Technomedia which specialised in offering new digital technologies to Ukrainian film professionals.
 One example of work was the colorization of Only "Old Men" Are Going Into Battle, a Soviet war drama from the 1970s filmed in black and white.

 He was responsible for the 3D effects in The Nutcracker in 3D.

+His production company is Global 3 Pictures.
 With Oliver Stone as executive producer, he directed the controversial documentary Ukraine on Fire about the Maidan Uprising during the winter months of 2013/14.

+His 2019 documentary film, Revealing Ukraine, produced by Stone, featured interviews with Vladimir Putin.